REALWorld Law

 Regulatory and administrative law

 Regulatory and administrative law, created by the executive branch of government, consists of rules and regulations made by governmental agencies at the national, state and local levels.
 The relationship between regulatory/administrative law and common law is similar to the relationship between statutory law and common law.
-If a dispute arises that the parties cannot otherwise resolve, a judge from the judicial branch of government will interpret the rule or regulation and decide the dispute based on common law.
+If a dispute arises that the parties cannot otherwise resolve, a judge will interpret the rule or regulation and decide the dispute based on common law.

 Zimbabwe